GFSI – Global Food Safety Initiative

 The rule establishes requirements for shippers, loaders, carriers by motor or rail vehicle, and receivers involved in transporting human and animal food to use sanitation practices to ensure food safety.
 The rule does not apply to transportation by air or by ship due to law limitations.

-- Vehicles and Transportation Equipment – Must be maintained, cleanable and designed for their intended purpose and capable to main temperatures necessary for safe transport.
+- Vehicles and Transportation Equipment – Must be maintained, cleanable, and designed for their intended purpose, and capable of maintaining the temperatures necessary for safe transport.